- What is Vaultitude?

 - How does it work?

 Vaultitude only requires a recent browser version and internet access.
-Once registered the user accesses the intuitive user interface to upload his creations either as private or public IP to his personal vault.
+Once registered the user accesses the intuitive user interface to upload his data, documents or contracts as private or public IP to his personal vault.
 He can then start sharing, selling, licensing or transferring his IP or use the application’s publication features to ensure that his invention will gain the status of prior art.
 Learning how to use Vaultitude takes no more than a few minutes and we recommend that you start by watching the 5-minute video walkthrough that explains all important features.

 - What does it cost?